 Food & Drink

-You are welcome to bring drinks and a snack into workshops, but please return empty glasses and china to the bar when your workshop is finished.
-Please also dispose of any litter sensibly.
-Do be aware that eating, drinking and harmonica playing are not the best of allies – food particles and sticky saliva can quickly clog reeds.
-A reminder also that packed lunches cannot be consumed on site.
+You are welcome to bring drinks, fruit and light snacks into our workshops, however picnic lunches (sandwiches etc) cannot be consumed on site.
+Please help us return empty glasses and china to the bar when your workshop is finished and dispose of any litter sensibly.
+Do also be aware that eating, drinking and harmonica playing are not the best of bedfellows – food particles and sticky saliva can clog reeds and create unwelcome surprises!